Denver, Colorado Child Abuse Charges

 The big bullet point there is that child abuse legally includes not just actual harm done to a child, but also the threat of harm by allowing them to be in a situation where they could be hurt.

-These may seem like ridiculous examples, but we are using them to make a point.
-This is a law that largely lives in very gray areas.
+Even if you feel like your charges are overblown, though, it is vital that you take them seriously.
+Child abuse and related charges come with incredibly severe consequences, including prison time, high fines, and the possibility of having your child taken away.
+Child abuse laws can lives in very gray areas.
 That means that you can potentially be charged for something very minor.
-It also means that a skilled WeedenLaw attorney may be able to effectively argue that your actions should not have constituted child abuse.
+It also means that it important to have a skilled Colorado criminal defense attorney to effectively argue that your actions should not have constituted child abuse.

 One of the big things that differentiates child abuse charges from most other criminal matters is that there will be a number of government agencies involved with your case.
 This can include Child Protective Services (CPS), the Colorado Department of Human Services’ (CDHS) Office of Children, Youth & Families, and other agencies created to protect the interests of children.